-Status: The Senate bill has passed its first of three committees, while on Wednesday, the House bill passed its second committee, Judiciary, 17-2, and has one remaining stop.
+Status: On Tuesday, the Senate bill passed its second of three committees, Appropriations Committee on Criminal and Civil Justice, 8-1, while the House bill has one remaining stop.

 2. Defending Biological Sex in Healthcare Act (Rep. Bankson) HB 1639